Updated Spring 2025!

 Relax in a Luxurious Ryokan

-There are other more affordable options on Miyajima if you are looking for a simpler place to stay.
-I have stayed at Sakuraya multiple times and while it’s not fancy, it is located super conveniently by the water near the ferry port.
-It has Japanese-style rooms and a small public bath you can enjoy during your stay.
-(Meals are not provided at Sakuraya).
+For a simpler and more affordable stay, you can consider Sakuraya.
+While it’s not fancy like Miyajima Grand Hotel Arimoto, it is located conveniently by the water, right by the ferry port.
+It has quaint Japanese-style rooms and a small public bath you can enjoy during your stay.
+(Meals are not provided at Sakuraya, so you’ll want to make dinner reservations in advance.)

 For more about Miyajima Island, check out these posts!